 - If the appellant introduces issues not previously decided by the Chief Executive A. Officer, the hearing officer will return the appeal to the Chief Executive Officer for consideration of the new issues and reconsideration of any issues previously decided by the Chief Executive Officer.
-The appeal will be stayed pending the issuance of a decision of the Chief Executive Officer on all issues. - If the new issues include one or more new conditions on which the (1) appellant wishes to apply for disability retirement benefits, the appellant has the same right to an independent medical examination on the new conditions as the appellant would have had if the conditions had been raised in a new application. - В. If the appellant seeks to introduce new documentary medical evidence on any of the issues previously decided by the Chief Executive Officer, the hearing officer will, at the request of the MainePERS Representative, return the appeal to the Chief Executive Officer for reconsideration of those issues.
+The appeal will be stayed pending the issuance of a decision of the Chief Executive Officer on all issues. - B. If the appellant seeks to introduce new documentary medical evidence on any of the issues previously decided by the Chief Executive Officer, the hearing officer will, at the request of the MainePERS Representative, return the appeal to the Chief Executive Officer for reconsideration of those issues.
 The appeal will be stayed pending a reconsidered decision of the issues previously decided by the Chief Executive Officer.
-The Chief Executive Officer may submit the new evidence to the medical review provider. - If any party introduces expert testimony, any other party, upon request to the C. hearing officer, may be granted additional time to prepare cross-examination of the expert and/or the submission of rebuttal expert testimony.
+The Chief Executive Officer may submit the new evidence to the medical review provider. - C. If any party introduces expert testimony, any other party, upon request to the hearing officer, may be granted additional time to prepare cross-examination of the expert and/or the submission of rebuttal expert testimony.
 Parties are entitled to a rebuttal hearing on request.